-- Students enroll in and pass the necessary courses (101 and 102) in any language offered by Syracuse University, including American Sign Language.
+- Enrolling in and passing the necessary courses (101 and 102 level) in any language offered by Syracuse University, including American Sign Language.

-- Students transfer credits for a foreign language course (3 or 4 credit) earned at another university as long as it is commensurate with 102 proficiency.
+- Transferring credits earned at another institution, as long as it is commensurate with a 102 proficiency.

 Note: Heritage speakers or those with a background in a foreign language need to take the placement exam.

 You take 30 credits in general electives, which means that you can take any course from any unit to fulfill general elective credits.

 Note: all internship credits are counted toward your 30 credits of general electives.
 They do not count as CRS credits for the major.